Moving to France After Brexit: Your Rights

 Rights of British People to Move to France After Brexit

 What about if you didn’t move to France before the end of 2020?
-British people will still be able to move to France from 2021 onwards, but you will need to apply for a visa and meet several criteria.
+British people have continued to be able to move to France in the years since, but you will need to apply for a visa and meet several criteria.
 UK visa applications will be assessed as any other ‘third-country nationals’ (non-EU nationals), and each application will be considered on an individual basis.

 Those looking to stay in France for longer than six months or seeking permanent residency in France will need to apply for a Long-Stay Visa Serving as a Residency Permit (Visa Long Séjour valant Titre de Séjour or VLS-TS).
 Visit our Visas & Residency zone for more on this.